STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

 ```

 In this homework, I tackle tasks 1-5.
-I struggled with Task \#3, but showed my efforts for feedback.
+I found Task \#3 the most difficult, but showed my efforts for feedback.
 Please consider Tasks 1,2,4,5 for grading.
 As part of the additional challenge, I tried my best to get plots and tables together:
 I did not find that the link provided in the assignment instructions on how to do this was particularly useful.
 Instead, I found a [tutorial](https://magesblog.com/post/2015-04-14-plotting-tables-alsongside-charts-in-r/) online using the [gridExtra](https://cran.r-project.org/web/packages/gridExtra/vignettes/arrangeGrob.html) package, which allows you to arrange multiple items (plots, text, tables) on a page.

 **Task 1: Get the maximum and minimum of GDP per capita for all continents.**